 On a smaller scale companies like Rachio and Greenbox are trying to use a similar technology to create a NEST-like experience for their lawns and gardens.
 It remains to be seen if consumers will flock to this, but if NEST is any example, we won’t bet against them!

 Keeping the Water on the Right Side of the Pipes

 On the other end of the spectrum, anyone who has lived in a cold climate knows the pain of cracked pipes in the winter, both for the inconvenience and cost of repair.
 Additionally, since the holidays are often a time for travel, there are many situations where homeowners and small business owners return after a week of vacation only to find that a cracked pipe has been putting water into their home or business for several days, causing tens of thousands of dollars (or more) worth of damage.
-With technologies like Mi.Net from Mueller Systems, your water company can automatically detect anomalies in water usage and shut off the valve to your home, keeping most of the water out of your living room.
+Your water company can automatically detect anomalies in water usage and shut off the valve to your home, keeping most of the water out of your living room.

 Like the example of the smart water meter above, leaks in water distribution systems cost municipalities and utilities billions of dollars every year.
 With our aging infrastructure, problems like leaking pipes in water distribution systems are only going to get worse.
-Often times it isn’t until the leak or crack becomes a burst water main or giant sink hole that people know that something is amiss.
-Companies like Mueller Systems are helping utilities keep the water in their pipes through leak and flow monitoring of water distribution systems.
+Often times it isn’t until the leak or cracks become a burst water main or giant sinkhole that people know that something is amiss.
+Companies like Mueller Systems are helping utilities keep the water in their pipes through the leak and flow monitoring of water distribution systems.

 How Can We Help?